Accounting Schools in Hawaii

 Once a CPA license has been issued, renewals are on a biennial basis in odd-numbered years.
-CPAs must be sure to complete the required 80 hours of continuing education for each renewal period and renew their license before December 31 of each odd-numbered year to comply with Hawaii statutes.
+CPAs must be sure to complete the required 80 hours of continuing education, including four hours of ethics, for each renewal period and renew their license before December 31 of each odd-numbered year to comply with Hawaii statutes.

 You can find additional information at the Hawaii Board of Public Accountancy website.

 Despite its small size, Hawaii has a high concentration of accountants working within its borders.
 The Bureau of Labor Statistics estimates that there are 4,670 accountant and auditor positions in the state, and the average salary for accountants in Hawaii is $64,410 per year.3 Most accountants in Hawaii work in Honolulu, but there are accountants on all of the Hawaiian islands.3 The number of accountant and auditor positions in Hawaii is projected to grow by 8.3% through 2026.2

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

 2. Projections Central, Long Term Occupational Projections (2016-2026): http://www.projectionscentral.com/projections/longterm